mnallamalli97/Illumio_Coding_Challenge/README.md

 # Any refinements or optimizations that you would’ve implemented if you had more time
 1. I would have implemented a map of <dicts, ints> to count the number of like entries to keep count of common incoming ports.
 2. I would optimize the main `main_utility_function` to work in a smaller polynomial time degree than current.
-It is pretty inefficient and is a naive approach to this problem.
-Instead would implement a binary tree to check rules in O(nlogn) time.
+It is a pretty naive approach to this problem and runs in O(n) time to iterate through the rules.
+I would try to make the algorithm run in O(1) time.

 # My Illumio Role Preference Ranking